Community garden to help solve food insecurity

 Plots

 When the garden is ready, in order for a resident to secure an individual plot, which will be 10 feet by 10 feet, they will need to sign up at Osage City Hall, where there will be a map of existing plots.
-In order to get the garden off the ground, there is no charge for water or for a plot this year.
+There is no charge for water or for a plot this year.
 Harmony Park is located at the corner of Chestnut Street and First Street.

 Residents will be given a code to the shed, and they can unlock it for gardening tools.